Aiswarya-P-M/Matrimony-Project/APIDoc.md

 ```

-## 3. Viewing all the message details by receiver.
+## 3. Viewing all the read message receiver.

 * `URL`:http://localhost:8000/message/